** New internship opportunity! **

-Up to 40 hours or more a week during summer
+Up to 40 hours or more per week during summer

 GENERAL STATEMENT OF DUTIES: Performs office and fieldwork of limited technical skill in assisting with engineering, cartographic, or surveying projects.
 Projects include road construction, bridge construction, possibly some design.
 Performs other work as required.